 The bill would amend law regarding disciplinary action against various other registrations to clarify such action would be allowed with regard to registrations to manufacture or repackage drugs or devices or to operate as an outsourcing facility, institutional drug room, or automated dispensing system.
-The bill would also add limitations, conditions, public or private censure of registrations, and denial of applications for renewal to the actions the Board would be authorized to take against those providers and wholesale distributors, third-party logistics providers, and sellers of durable medical equipment.
+The bill would also add limitations and conditions of registrations and denial of applications for renewal to the actions the Board would be authorized to take against those providers and wholesale distributors, third-party logistics providers, and sellers of durable medical equipment.